Charis Kostakis

 Charis Kostakis (Χάρης Κωστάκης; born 12 July 1990) is a Greek former professional footballer who played as a midfielder.

 Career

 Although he was born in Ioannina, Kostakis began playing football in the youth system of Ajax Amsterdam at age 15.
 Ajax loaned him to Dutch amateur side Stormvogels Telstar at age 19.
 Soon after, Kostakis returned to Greece and joined Greek second division club Ethnikos Piraeus F.C. on a three-year contract.

 In July 2011, Kostakis joined the Czech Cup-winning side FK Mladá Boleslav.

 In January 2012, Kostakis joined Iraklis Thessaloniki F.C. and in the following summer he was transferred to Greek Superleague PAS Giannina F.C.
 Moreover, he has played for NK Domžale in the Slovenian PrvaLiga.

-Kostakis has also played for the Greece under-17 national team.
+Kostakis has also played for the Greece U17 national team.